watsonjr/Geog_563/README.md

 ## How each week works
 This is a flipped course where students will learn by doing.
 The two main learning mechanisms are 1) weekly github repo development and 2) a term project (that can be done in teams).

-### Weekly Github Practice Assignments
+### Weekly Github Development
 Every week, students will work in teams to create Github repos for various topics.
 The instructor will provide instruction for the challenge of the week.
 Then, students will work on the weekly assignment in class.
-The weekly assignments are focused on gaining experience working with **Github**, through collaborative coding and version control.
+The weekly assignments are focused on gaining experience working with **Github**, through collaborative coding/writing and version control.
 Specifically, each week

-1) The instructor will provide a short primer (~10mins) on the weeks challenge.
+1) The instructor will provide a short primer (~10mins) on the week's challenge.
 Weekly challenges will focus on developing Github README.md pages for different topics of relevance to analytical workflows
 2) Students will then break into groups and start working on the challenges in class time.
 This will involve Forking the class repo and working collaboratively.
 3) At the end of the week, students will merge their contributions to the class repo
 2) The following week, students will conduct peer-review on each other's repo's, and provide feedback.
 Students then have an opportunity to make updates before submitting their repo as an assignment in Canvas.